-1. Loan Terms and Incentives
+2. Loan Terms

-The maximum amount of World Church funds available for projects is up to two-thirds (2/3) of the total project cost.
+The congregation is responsible for paying the first one-third (1/3) of the total project cost.
+The maximum amount of World Church funds available is up to two-thirds (2/3) of the total project cost.
 The congregation must use their one-third (1/3) prior to making draws against the loan.

 The repayment period on new loans is:

-loans under $15,000.00—5 years
+- Loans under $15,000.00—5 years

-loans $15,000.00 and over—15 years
+- Loans $15,000.00 and over—15 years

-2. Requests for Draws
+3. Requests for Draws

-3. Payment of Invoices
+4. Payment of Construction Invoices

 Checks will be made payable to the vendor/contractor and can be mailed to the pastor or congregational financial officer for delivery, or directly to the vendor/contractor.
 Another option for payment is electronic funds transfer (EFT) to the vendor/contractor’s bank account.
 To have funds electronically transferred to the vendor/contractor the following information is needed from the vendor/contractor:

-Name of bank
+- Name of bank

-Address of bank
+- Address of bank

 - ABA/Routing number